-Introducing the Makro Racer metal detector.
-The Makro Racer is available now.
-The Manufacturer Suggested Retail Price (MSRP) of $499 for the Racer is very aggressive for a detector that offers both manual ground balance and automatic ground tracking.
-The ergonomic three pound package is also drawing attention, as the Racer's ability to pull non-ferrous targets out of heavy trash.
-I have a detailed review of the Makro Racer with photos on the Detector Prospector forum.
+The Makro Racer metal detector was introduced in 2015 and discontinued in 2017, replaced by the Makro Racer 2.
+The Manufacturer Suggested Retail Price (MSRP) of $499 for the Racer was very aggressive for a detector that offers both manual ground balance and automatic ground tracking.
+The ergonomic three pound package drew attention, as did the Racer's ability to pull non-ferrous targets out of heavy trash.

-The Makro Racer comes standard with an 11" x 7" DD coil and has optional 5.5" x 4.7", 10" x 5.5", and 15.5" x 13.25" DD coils available.
-The Makro Racer models will not share coils with the Nokta FORS models.
+The Makro Racer came standard with an 11" x 7" DD coil and had optional 5.5" x 4.7", 10" x 5.5", and 15.5" x 13.25" DD coils available.
+The Makro Racer models do not share coils with the Nokta FORS models.
+For those that are not aware of it, Makro and Nokta are under the same ownership and so there is considerable technology sharing between the two brands.
 The Makro Racer is a 14 kHz single frequency detector while the FORS models are 15 kHz and even though that is close, I have tested the coils and they are model specific.

-It is evident from the photo of the display panel shown above that the Makro Racer shares an almost identical feature set with the Nokta FORS CoRe metal detector.
-The Racer is basically a FORS CoRe in a lighter weight package and a forward facing display.
+The Makro Racer shares an almost identical feature set with the Nokta FORS CoRe metal detector and the Racer is basically a FORS CoRe in a lighter weight package and a forward facing display.

 The Makro Racer includes innovative features like a handle incorporated vibration mode for use in very noisy areas.
 This feature can even be used to allow a deaf person to metal detect more efficiently and safely without having to constantly stare at the meter.
 There is a small LED flashlight built into the pod that illuminates the coil area in low light conditions.

-The VDI chart below is based on statements by company representatives that the Racer is very similar to the Nokta FORS CoRe in capability combined with the VDI reference label published in early photos.
-You can see below that the VDI values on the reference label and those published in the FORS CoRe owners manual match almost perfectly.
+The target id chart below is based on statements by company representatives that the Racer is very similar to the Nokta FORS CoRe in capability combined with the target id reference label published in early photos.
+You can see below that the target id values on the reference label and those published in the FORS CoRe owners manual match almost perfectly.

 Makro is fast gaining attention as a company that listens to its customers.
 The new Makro Racer models are offering performance on par with detectors selling for quite a bit more money.
 They are simpler detectors focused on the task at hand - making good finds.